naveengv7/VIS-IrisFormer/README.md

 # IrisFormer

 This is the official Pytorch implementation of IrisFormer.
+Please refer to our paper [here](https://ieeexplore.ieee.org/document/10816462).

 <br>